Frequently Asked Questions:

 -

-Yes, public art projects such as sculptures, murals, and other forms of public art are eligible for funding through the Arts and Cultural Heritage Grant, especially if they engage the public or reach new audiences.
+Yes, public art projects such as sculptures, murals, and other forms of public art are eligible for funding through the Flexible Support Grant, especially if they engage the public or reach new audiences.

 -